-Additionally, it is very important to never use one’s e-mail lightly.
+Additionally, it is imperative never to use one’s e-mail lightly.
 In translation, signing up for random newsletters, databases, or other campaigns is the shortest route to junk mail with potential phishing scams.

 For those unfamiliar, phishing scams are made to trick users into entering their information on web pages that seem identical to what they are used to.

 For users that are present on popular websites like Facebook, Apple, YouTube, Yahoo, Google, or any others, using two-factor authentication should not even be a question.